harshithgowda16/AWS-Cloud-Based-Lab-Onboarding/img/OnboardingDocs/getting started.md

 ---
 sidebar_position: 1
-slug: /Admin/LabDeveloper/Guide For Onboarding Labs/Cloud Based Labs Onboarding/AWS Cloud Based Lab Onboarding.md
+slug: /Admin/LabDeveloper/Guide For Onboarding Labs/Cloud Based Labs Onboarding/AWS  Based Lab Onboarding.md
 ---

-# AWS Cloud Based Lab Onboarding
+# AWS Based Lab Onboarding

 ## Overview:

-This document provides a comprehensive guide to the end-to-end process of onboarding an AWS-based lab scenario using the CloudLabs portal.
+This document provides a comprehensive guide to the end-to-end process of onboarding an AWS based lab scenario using the CloudLabs portal.
 Within this document, you will learn how to create a CloudFormation template, a CloudLabs template, set up a CloudLabs On Demand Lab (ODL), manage users, and troubleshoot basic issues.

-AWS-based labs are effective when you want to provide a hands-on learning experience to your users or students on AWS Cloud.
+AWS based labs are effective when you want to provide a hands-on learning experience to your users or students on AWS Cloud.
 These labs are particularly useful for learning about AWS, like using AWS Identity and Access Management (IAM) for identity and access management to users, deploying resources such as S3 Buckets, EC2 Instances and many more.
 To set up a lab successfully, follow the instructions listed below.

 In this document you will be going through with the below topics: